LeonorPDX/LeonorPDX.github.io/_posts/2020-12-18-web_accessibilty_part_1.markdown

 * Line patterns in graphs
 * Labels

 Color contrast can also have a big impact on accessibility, and usability for all users.
-Color contrasts to colors in the background and foreground (such as page and text color) and the relative brightness and luminosity of the contrasting colors.
+Color contrast refers to the colors in the background and foreground (such as page and text color) and the relative brightness and luminosity of the contrasting colors.
 Minimum accessible contrast ratios are outlined in the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/).
 There are many [free contrast checkers](https://contrastchecker.com/) that can check your color palette against WCAG and other accessibility guidelines.
 When making style guides, check the contrast of all colors in the palette; be sure to indicate which colors that can be used in combination for foreground and background, and which colors should not be used together.

 ### Animations & Flashing